Federal Civil Rights Engagement with Arab and Muslim American Communities Post 9/11: Testimony before the U.S. Commission on Civil Rights

 Third, government engagement efforts with Arabs and Muslims must be holistically focused on the host of social, economic, and political factors that affect the vitality of Arab and Muslim communities across the nation.
 The government’s primary interest in working with Arab and Muslim communities based solely on national security issues reinforces false stereotypes that these communities warrant extra scrutiny, thereby increasing the risk of private acts of discrimination and perpetuating counterproductive counterterrorism tactics.
 Moreover, communities’ suspicions that engagement efforts are merely investigative tools employed as part of broader counterterrorism objectives are reinforced, thereby hindering the potential for developing sustainable relationships based on trust and mutual respect.

 Finally, government civil rights engagement programs must be subject to independent citizen and Congressional oversight to ensure stated objectives are in fact met.
 Notwithstanding the best of intentions, the efficacy of government engagement programs should not be left to the discretion of government employees left unaccountable to impartial and independent third parties.
 Various models of citizen oversight used in other contexts can guide the creation of effective monitoring and oversight mechanisms for government engagement projects.

-In the end, failed engagement efforts risk worsening relations between Arab and Muslim communities and government, in addition to wasting limited government resources during challenging economic times.
+Ineffective engagement efforts risk worsening relations between Arab and Muslim communities and the government, and waste limited government resources.

-Keywords: Muslims, Islam, Countering Violent Extremism, Counterradicalization, Counterterrorism, Countering Terrorism, Engagement, Community Policing, Civil Rights, Community Outreach, Post 9/11, September 11, 9/11 Attacksworking papers series
+Keywords: Muslims, Islam, Countering Violent Extremism, Counterradicalization, Counterterrorism, Countering Terrorism, Engagement, Community Policing, Civil Rights, Community Outreach, Post 9/11, September 11, 9/11 Attacks